xizon/Uix-Shortcodes/readme.txt

 * Optimized for tablet display.
 * Improved event binding from the plugin main JavaScript file.
 * Improved the main CSS file.
+* Use WordPress Color Picker API to replace tinyColorPicker

 = 1.0.5 =